Krakor92/some-custom-dataviews/jukebox/README.md

 ## 🙏 Acknowledgements

-This dvjs view was made possible thanks to these different ressources:
+This dvjs view was made possible thanks to these different resources:

 ### Logic